getcarina/getcarina.com/_posts/2015-10-28-oreilly-carina.md

 authorIsRacker: false
 ---

-[O'Reilly Media](http://www.oreilly.com) has been incredibly lucky to be an early beta user for [Carina](https://getcarina.com/), and were honored to share our story at Carina's official launch at the [Openstack Summit 2015](https://www.openstack.org/summit/) in Tokyo:
+[O'Reilly Media](http://www.oreilly.com) has been incredibly lucky to be an early beta user for [Carina](https://getcarina.com/), and we're honored to share our story at Carina's official launch at the [Openstack Summit 2015](https://www.openstack.org/summit/) in Tokyo:

 <pre style="margin: 0 auto; width: 730px;">
   <video width="720" height="480" controls="controls">